drorata/mlem-review/README.md

 mlem build rf docker --conf server.type=fastapi --conf image.name=rf-image-test
 ```

-MLEM will build a docker image that can be used to get predictions from the trained model using RESTful API.
+MLEM will build a docker image that can be used to get predictions from the trained model using an API.
 Once the image is built, a container can be ran:

 ```